 - Another good dish is kaya toast, which is served with a soft-boiled egg.
 If you’re afraid of eggs being undercooked, or if you crack said egg open and it IS undercooked, feel free to avoid.
 Don’t freak out either – this is how the locals eat one of the tastiest breakfast foods known to humankind.

 - That said, don’t go crazy.
-It can be easy to eat everything in Malaysia.
-Trust us – we’ve tried.
-But if you’re prone to an upset tummy when you’re travelling, ease yourself in.
-Some food can overly spicy, some can be super rich, so just go easy on it, ok?
+When you’re travelling, ease yourself in.
+Some food can overly spicy, some can be super rich.

 - If you’re not feeling street food, head to a mall.
 These usually have a very comprehensive food court filled with little places that serve local dishes.
 It’s basically a clean, more hygienic way to get your fill of Malaysian cuisine.